laurenra/how-to-documents/ffmpeg.md

-# Video Editing and Splicing in ffmpeg
+# Cut and Splice Video files in ffmpeg
 ## Losslessly cut an mp4 video into several smaller clips

 ```